 where $M$ is the new physics scale.
 These effects appear already in on-shell Higgs couplings.
-However, off-shell couplings of the Higgs will be generally affected by corrections of order of
+However, off-shell Higgs couplings will be generally affected by corrections of order of

-where $q^2$ is the typical off-shell momentum squared.
-As we will show below, both effects are at least comparable, even for modest off-shellness.
+where $q^2$ is the typical off shell momentum squared.
+As we will show below, both effects are at least comparable even for modest off shellness.
 Thus, once experiments become sensitive to off-shell Higgs couplings thorough observables testing this kinematic regime, the inclusion of the momentum dependence in the couplings will be necessary.
 To start, let us consider a generic Higgs coupling to a SM particle $X$.
 In a general extension of the SM, the Higgs couplings are defined at zero momentum, so we have the effective momentum dependent coupling